bluelightning32/vs-lambda/getting-started.md

 You will need a variety of terms to craft the `(3, 12, 5)` term in the application jig.
-However, if you end up with too many or the wrong kinds, you can cook them into denatured terms in a firepit then eat them.
+However, if you end up with too many or the wrong kinds, you can cook them into denatured terms in a firepit, then eat them.
 Although the denatured terms only provide a little bit of fruit satiety.

 ## Inscription crafting